sap-tutorials/Tutorials/tutorials/hana-data-access-authorizations/hana-data-access-authorizations.md

 ---
-title: Hello Data!
-Access your first data in a native HANA Application
+title: Access your first data in a native HANA Application
 description: In this tutorial you will make your very first steps to access data on HANA.
 This tutorial will write a native HANA application, using the Web-based Development Workbench.
-tags: [tutorial:technology/amazon_aws, tutorial:technology/sql, tutorial:product/hcp_cloud_connector, tutorial:product/hcp, tutorial:interest/gettingstarted, tutorial:product/hcp_web_workbench]
+tags: [ products>sap-hana, products>sap-hana-studio, products>sap-hana-cloud-platform, products>cloud-connector-for-sap-hana-cloud-platform, topic>sql, topic>big-data, tutorial>beginner]
 ---

 ## Prerequisites